tbeadle/docker-gunicorn/README.md

 root of your application's repo that at least contains:

 ```
-FROM tbeadle/gunicorn-nginx:3.5-onbuild
+FROM tbeadle/gunicorn-nginx:3.6-r1-onbuild
 ```

-Obviously, replace `3.5` with the appropriate version if using something other than Python 3.5 for your application.
+Obviously, replace `3.6` with the appropriate version if using something other than Python 3.6 for your application.

+The `-r#` in the tag represents the version of the image for that particular python version.

 That is all that is **required** to be in your Dockerfile.